 In addition to a steady bias toward smaller-than-targeted offsets, we also noticed a dynamic issue in the controller design.
-Dynamic design of wind farm controllers is a field of active research.Bossanyi (2018).
-In the initial design phase, it was
+In the initial design phase, it was assumed that, to avoid excessive yawing behaviors, we should both low-pass filter the wind speed and wind direction inputs to the look-up table, as well as the resultant offset sent to the yaw controller.
+We did not account for the fact that the yaw controller itself acts as a lag filter between changes in wind direction and changes in nacelle yaw position, designed dynamically, and the filter constants adjusted to account for this.

-- 15 assumed that, to avoid excessive yawing behaviors, we should both low-pass filter the wind speed and wind direction inputs to the look-up table, as well as the resultant offset sent to the yaw controller.
-We did not account for the fact that the yaw controller itself acts as a lag filter between changes in wind direction and changes in nacelle yaw position, and so the yaw offset control system as a whole is probably too slow and a general tendency toward overlagging changes in wind direction was observed.
+and so the yaw offset control system as a whole is probably too slow and a general tendency toward overlagging changes in wind direction was observed.
 This is illustrated in Fig. 9.
-At approximately 2 minutes, the wind direction crosses into the region in which a - 20 20-degree offset would be dictated by the static optimal look-up table.
-The low-pass filtering, however, causes the offset target to lag until the third minute to reach 20°.
+At approximately 2 minutes, the wind direction crosses into the region in which a 20-degree offset would be dictated by the static optimal look-up table.
+The low-pass filtering, however, causes the offset target to lag until the third minute to reach 20° .
 Then, the filtering of the offset achieves 20° around the fourth minute.
 Further, the turbine is observed to begin yawing around the fourth minute, and completes this action in the fifth minute, 3 minutes after the offset could have been optimally applied.
-Some lag is unavoidable, and potentially desirable to avoid adding two much additional yaw activity to the turbine, but based on this result, the controllers used in the upcoming phase 2 will be designed
+Some lag is unavoidable, and potentially desirable to avoid adding two much additional yaw activity to the turbine, but based on this result, the controllers used in the upcoming phase 2 will be